Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

 weight: 30
 ---

-Configure the Marketplace to publish your products and expose them to consumers for consumption.
+This topic explains how to configure the Marketplace to publish your products and expose them to consumers for consumption.

 The platform administrator will use the Marketplace WebUI to configure the settings, including the Marketplace URL, access, and Terms & Conditions.